Insubric/steepest_paths_tool/README.md

 Definitions
 ----------------------
-With reference to the spread of forest fires on mountain slopes, we define the _steepest path_ as the 3D polyline or linestring that starts from the point of ignition, runs up the slope following the direction of the maximum gradient of the terrain surface (i.e. gaining the most elevation with the shortest possible path), always moves on land covered by woody vegetation (trees or shrubs), and stops where the path reaches a main summit (e.g., a mountain top) or encounters large open areas that can arrest the spread of fire (e.g., grassland, farmland, rock faces).
+Regarding the spread of forest fires on mountain slopes, we define the _steepest path_ to be the 3D polyline or linestring which starts at the point of ignition and then proceeds uphill, following the direction of the maximum gradient of the terrain surface (i.e. gaining the most elevation with the shortest possible path), while always remaining within the land covered by woody vegetation (trees or shrubs), and finally terminating where the path reaches a major summit (e.g., a mountain top) or encounters a large open area which can prevent the further spread of fire (e.g., grassland, farmland, rock faces).

 Outputs
 ----------------------
-The output of the steepest paths tool is a SpatiaLite database which can be accessed using either the open source geographic information system QGIS or the R statistical software (with “rgdal” or “sf” packages).
+The output of the steepest paths tool is a SpatiaLite database which can be read using either the open source geographic information system QGIS or the R statistical software (with “rgdal” or “sf” packages).
 This database contains 3 vector layers of three-dimensional polylines, which can be described as follow:
-* **lines**: The entire computed line from the starting point (representing a possible ignition point of a forest fire) until a main mountain summit is reached, calculated solely on the basis of the morphology of the terrain and without considering the intersections with the forest cover.
+* **lines**: The entire computed line from the starting point (representing a possible ignition point of a forest fire) to a main mountain summit is reached, calculated solely on the basis of the morphology of the terrain and without taking into consideration the intersection with the forest cover.
-* **blocked_lines**: The computed line up until the point at which for the first time the trajectory leaves the forest for a horizontal distance greater than a threshold value (see the _maxnoforest_ variable which is set by default to 40 meters in the main R script).
+* **blocked_lines**: The computed line up until the point at which the trajectory leaves the forest for a horizontal distance greater than a threshold value for the first time (see the _maxnoforest_ variable which is set to 40 meters by default in the main R script).
 * **last_forest_lines**: The computed line up until the point at which the trajectory leaves the forested area for the last time.

 Common attributes assigned to each resulting vector feature:
-* **id**: A unique number identifying the line.
+* **id**: A unique number identifying each line.
 This number is determined by the starting point of the line which in our case is intended to represent a possible ignition point of a forest fire.
-These starting points are generated at regular distances on the digital elevation model by dividing its extent longitudinally and latitudinally by a multiple of the pixel size (see the _calc_nth_ variable which is set by default to 10 in the main R script) so that each of these points is located exactly midway between four pixel centroids.
-For each ignition point the steepest paths algorithm produce three types of polylines (lines, blocked_lines, last_forest_lines) which share the same origin and have therefore the same identification number.
+These starting points are generated at regular distances on the digital elevation model by dividing its extent longitudinally and latitudinally by a multiple of the pixel size (see the _calc_nth_ variable which is set to 10 by default in the main R script) so that each of these points is located precisely midway between four pixel centroids.
+For each ignition point the steepest paths algorithm produce three types of polylines (lines, blocked_lines, last_forest_lines) which share the same origin and therefore have the same identification number.
-* **valid**: Can the steepest path obtained be considered valid or not?
+* **valid**: Can the computed steepest path be considered valid or not?
 If the line reached the edge of the DEM raster at some point during its evolution, this value is 0, else 1.
 * **end_contained_in_forest**: If the endpoint of the line is contained within the forest, this value is 1, else 0.
 * **intersects_forest**: If the line intersects the forest, this value is 1, else 0.
-* **length**: The 2 dimensional length of the line (in meters).
+* **length**: The two-dimensional length of the line (in meters).
 * **length3d**: The three-dimensional length of the line (in meters).

 Challenges